Existence of simultaneous route and departure choice dynamic user equilibrium: The dynamic network loading

 \subsection{The generalized Vickrey model}

-First introduced in Vickrey (1968), the Vickrey's model is based on two key assumptions: (i) vehicles have negligible sizes, and, therefore, any queue is of negligible size; and (ii) link travel time consists of a fixed travel time plus a congestion-related arc-traversal delay.
-Let us introduce the following notation:
+First introduced in \cite{Vickrey}, the Vickrey model is based on two key assumptions: (i) vehicles have negligible sizes, and, therefore, any non-empty queue is of negligible size; and (ii) link traversal time consists of a fixed travel time plus a congestion-related arc-traversal delay.
+Let us introduce the following notations:

 Then the model is described by the following set of equations.